-We conducted our audit in accordance with the standards for assurance engagements established by The Canadian Institute of Chartered Accountants.
+We conducted our audit in accordance with standards for assurance engagements set out in the CICA Handbook - Assurance.
 Those standards require that we plan and perform an audit to obtain reasonable assurance as a basis for our opinion.
 Such an audit includes examining, on a test basis, evidence supporting the assertions in management's compliance report.

-In our opinion, the Company's report presents fairly, in all material respects, the Company's compliance for the year ended [insert date] with the applicable requirements of Parts 9, 10 and 11 of National Instrument 81-102 in respect of sales of mutual fund securities.
+In our opinion, the Company's statement of compliance for the year ended [insert date] complies, in all material respects, with the applicable requirements of Parts 9, 10 and 11 of National Instrument 81-102 in respect of sales of mutual fund securities.